tlayh/velociParser/Readme.md

 # Small parser to compare leaderboard times from specific tracks and users

+## ToDo

+1. Find own username and time for track
+2. Find friends username and time for track
+    1. Compare to own time
+3. Find next ahead of own username
+    1. Show difference to get the next better place
+4. Find first for track and show difference to own position

 ## Configuration

 Users: Array of users that should be compared